 Every parent/guardian may have a FREE lunch and a FREE breakfast, with their child(ren) each month during the school year.
-The School Food Service Program wants to encourage parents to be a part of their student's meals so they can witness what their students are really eating at school.
-This opportunity is also designed to show you what is offered every day in our meal programs.
-Please notify the school in advance if you plan to eat with your child.
-This offer is excluding special events like BBQ days or open houses.
+The School Food Service Program wants to encourage parents to be a part of their student's meals so they can experience the variety of nutritious options available every day to students at school.
+This offer does not include special events and is not valid on special days like BBQ days or Open Houses.